microsoft/azure-pipelines-task-lib/node/docs/azure-pipelines-task-lib.md

 ### task.getEndpointAuthorization <a href="#index">(^)</a>
-Gets the authorization details for a service endpoint If the authorization was not set and is not optional, it will write logs and return undefined.
+Gets the authorization details for a service endpoint If the authorization was not set and is not optional, it will specify task result as failed in case of exception.

 @returns   string
 ```javascript